meta-llama/llama3/README.md

 Llama 2 fork for running inference on Mac M1/M2 (MPS) devices This is a fork of https://github.com/facebookresearch/llama that runs on Apple M2 (MPS - Metal Performance Shaders).

-Please refer to the official installation, licences and usage instructions on the facebookresearch/llama page.

 Note: user needs to set PYTORCH_ENABLE_MPS_FALLBACK=1 env variable to run this code.
 This is a workaround for unsupported 'aten:polar.out' operator.